rixed/dessser/README.md

 There is also limited support for user defined types.
 There is no support for type parameters, though.
 In other words, users cannot define polymorphic types.

-Roughly, types are organized in three classes:
+Types are organized in two abstraction layers:

 - the types that can store user manipulable values, belonging to the type named `typ`.
 Most of those types can be (de)serialized and manipulated in many